sungraepark/adversarial_dropout_lm/README.md

-# adversarial_dropout_lm
+# Adversarial Dropout on Language Models

-Adversarial dropout on Language Modeling
+The implementation code will be available soon.